Clinical UM Guideline

 This document addresses epidural steroid injections (ESIs) with or without anesthetic agents.
 ESIs are a technique used to treat radicular pain, such as sciatica.
 This document does not address epidural anesthesia (administered to manage pain during childbirth and surgical procedures), facet joint injections or sacroiliac joint injections.

 Note: Please see the following related documents for additional information:

 ESI of the cervical or lumbar spine, with or without added anesthetic agents, may be medically necessary when all of the following criteria are met:

 *Note: Conservative therapy consists of an appropriate combination of medication (e.g., NSAIDs, analgesics), physical therapy, spinal manipulation therapy, or other interventions based on the individual's specific presentation, physical findings and imaging results.

 Not Medically Necessary:

-ESIs are considered not medically necessary when the criteria specified above are not met, or when any of the following apply:
+ESIs are considered not medically necessary when the criteria specified above are not met, and for all other indications including, but not limited to: